Pilot/Feasibility Grants

 What is the nature of the award?

-The award is a one-year grant of $50,000 with no indirect costs.
+The award is a one-year grant of $50,000.
 Funds can be used for salary, supplies and services but not for equipment or travel.
-Prior awardees can submit a new application after a hiatus of three years.
+Please note that 10% of the total award amount must be spent on services provided by the Liver Center cores.

 Who is eligible to apply?